CIS Alumna Christine Smith Receives Gold Stevie Award

 Each year, over 200 company executives judge nominations for the American Business Awards.
 The Stevie Award recognizes the contributions and achievements from some of the most influential organizations and individual professionals worldwide.
 To receive such recognition is one of the highest, most coveted honors in the world.

-In addition to her role as a software engineer, Christine also works as an analyst and developer for DRC—she drafts and executes test cases, designs tools, maintains the environment of the lab, and analyzes current company procedure and policy.
+In addition to her role as a software engineer, Smith also works as an analyst and developer for DRC—she drafts and executes test cases, designs tools, maintains the environment of the lab, and analyzes current company procedure and policy.

 It is clear that Christine’s dedication to enhancing the corporate community at DRC, her heightened attention to detail and organization, her skills in time management and prioritization, as well as her ability to balance work and school have made her an asset to DRC—and the American Business Awards have given her the public recognition she deserves.

-Christine has worked hard for this award, and the College of Business congratulates her.
+Smith has worked hard for this award, and the College of Business congratulates her.